 Survival of the fittest, the universal principle

 Herbert Spencer believed survival of the fittest is the governing principle for all change in nature, organic and inorganic.
-That through the ever occurring conflict between every system in nature vying to achieve its own state of equilibrium, thus interrupting other systems doing the same, that they either adapt to new imposing conditions or cease to continue.
+That through the ever-occurring conflict between every system in nature vying to achieve its own state of equilibrium, thus interrupting other systems doing the same, that they either adapt to new imposed conditions or cease to continue, i.e. adapt or cease.
 This universal principle applies to species, ecosystems, climate, businesses, the human body, nations, civilizations, solar systems, galaxies–all systems in nature.

 The table below contains several popular misconceptions surrounding SOTF from the Wikipedia article (as of 10-Oct-2019).
 The phrase is well-known but almost universally misunderstood, at least with respect to Spencer’s intended meaning.